|Patient and Visitor Information|

 Opening and Closing Times of Hospital Entrances

-The main hospital entrance on Martin Luther King Jr. Way is open from 5:30 am until 8:30 pm.
-The Emergency Room entrance off J Street is open 24 hours a day.
+The Philip Pavilion main entrance for Mary Bridge Children's Hospital is located on South 5th Street off Martin Luther King, Jr. Way adjacent to P2 (5th Street) Parking Garage.
+The Tacoma General Hospital entrance on Martin Luther King Jr. Way is open from 5:30 am until 8:30 pm.
+The Emergency Room entrance off South 5th Street is open 24 hours a day.
 Anyone who enters the hospital after 8:30 pm must check in with the security officer located just inside the Emergency Department.

-Free valet parking is available at the main hospital entrance on Martin Luther King Jr. Way and at the emergency department entrance on J Street.
+Free valet parking is available at the both main hospital entrances on Martin Luther King Jr. Way, South 5th Street and at the emergency department entrance.

 If your vehicle is over six feet eleven inches high, contact Security Dispatch Center at 403-1013 for access to another lot that will accommodate you.
 RV parking is also available.
 Please call ahead to our Security Reception at 403-1182 to make arrangements.
 Please be sure to lock your car.
 If for some reason you need assistance with your vehicle, please call the Security Dispatch center at 403-1013.